raml-org/raml-spec/versions/raml-10/raml-10.md

     # value is a type declaration
 ```

-Types declarations are used to extend built-in types or other custom types, as well as to add more information to types such as specific examples or annotations.
-Here are the properties that all type declarations may have; certain type declarations may have other properties.
+A type declaration can extend a built-in type or other custom type, or add more information to types, such as specific examples or annotations.
+Here are the properties that all type declarations can have; certain type declarations might have other properties:

 | Property  | Description |
 |:----------|:----------|
-| default? | Provides a default value for a type.
+| default? | A default value for a type
-| schema? | Alias for the equivalent "type" property, for compatibility with RAML 0.8.
-Deprecated - API definitions should use the "type" property, as the "schema" alias for that property name may be removed in a future RAML version.
-The "type" property allows for XML and JSON schemas.
+| schema? | An alias for the equivalent "type" property for compatibility with RAML 0.8.
+Deprecated - API definitions should use the "type" property because the "schema" alias for that property name might be removed in a future RAML version.
+The "type" property supports XML and JSON schemas.
-| type? | A base type which the current type extends, or more generally a type expression.
+| type? | A base type that the current type extends, or more often a type expression
-| example? | An example of an instance of this type.
-This can be used, e.g., by documentation generators to generate sample values for an object of this type.
-The `example` property MUST not be available when the `examples` property is already defined.
+| example? | An example of an instance of this type that can be used, for example, by documentation generators to generate sample values for an object of this type.
+The "example" property MUST not be available when the "examples" property is already defined.
 | examples? | An object containing named examples of instances of this type.
-This can be used, e.g., by documentation generators to generate sample values for an object of this type.
-The `examples` property MUST not be available when the `example` property is already defined.
+This can be used, for example, by documentation generators to generate sample values for an object of this type.
+The "examples" property MUST not be available when the "example" property is already defined.
 See section [Examples](#defining-examples-in-raml) for more information.
 | displayName? | An alternate, human-friendly name for the type
-| description? | A longer, human-friendly description of the type
+| description? | A substantial, human-friendly description of the type
-| (&lt;annotationName&gt;)? | Annotations to be applied to this type.
-Annotations are any property whose key begins with "(" and ends with ")" and whose name (the part between the beginning and ending parentheses) is a declared annotation name.
-See section on [Annotations](#annotations) for more information.
+| (&lt;annotationName&gt;)? | [Annotations](#annotations) to be applied to this type.
+An annotation is a property having a key that begins with "(" and ends with ")".
+The text enclosed in parentheses is the annotation name.
-| xml? | The ability to configure serialization of an instance of this type into XML.
-See section [XML Serialization of Type Instances](#xml-serialization-of-type-instances) for more information.
+| xml? | The capability to configure [XML serialization of this type instance](#xml-serialization-of-type-instances)

-The `schema` and `type` properties are mutually exclusive and synonymous: processors MUST NOT allow both to be specified (explicitly or implicitly) inside the same type declaration.
-Therefore, the following examples are both invalid.
+The "schema" and "type" properties are mutually exclusive and synonymous: processors MUST NOT allow both to be specified, explicitly or implicitly, inside the same type declaration.
+Therefore, the following examples are invalid:

 ```yaml
 types: